 Green kitchen cabinets and green furniture is all the rage right now and it’s going strong!
 The great thing about green paint is that it’s timeless.
 You can use it in any style of home, whether it’s traditional, contemporary, or even mid-century modern, and it will always look fresh.
 Olive green paint and sage green paint tones are hot and heavy and for good reason.

-Greens are also a great way to add a pop of color without being too overwhelming.
+Green paint color are also a great way to add a pop of color without being too overwhelming.
 And, if you’re looking to add a little bit of freshness to your space then green is a nice choice.

-What Color is Sherwin Williams Artichoke (SW6179)?
+Sherwin Williams Artichoke (SW6179) Explained

 Is Sherwin Williams Artichoke Warm or Cool?